| Railroad Disability Benefits

-The Railroad Retirement Board (RRB) is an independent agency in the executive branch of the Federal Government.
-The RRB’s primary function is to administer comprehensive retirement, survivor, unemployment and sickness benefits for the nation’s railroad workers and their families, under the Railroad Retirement and Railroad Unemployment Insurance Acts.
+The Railroad Retirement Board (RRB) is an independent agency in the executive branch of the federal government.
+The RRB’s primary function is to administer comprehensive retirement, survivor, unemployment, and sickness benefits—railroad disability benefits—for the nation’s railroad workers and their families under the Railroad Retirement and Railroad Unemployment Insurance Acts.

 The RRB was created as a retirement benefit program for the nation’s railroad workers.
 The railroad industry had pioneered private industrial pension plans.

 RRB and Social Security